xinitalie/xinitalie.github.io/README.md

 1. open Terminal app
 2. type in: cd xinitalie.github.io
 3. type in: after_edits.sh
-4. when you see " Branch 'master' set up to track remote branch 'master' from 'origin'. ", you can quit Terminal.
+4. when you see " Branch 'master' set up to track remote branch 'master' from 'origin'. computer-name:xinitalie.github.io username$ ", you can quit Terminal.